 When I’m not actually traveling, I’m thinking about it.
 I’ve been to Haiti, Nepal, France, Iceland, India, Norway, Ireland, Alaska, Costa Rica.
 I’ve driven to the east coast to Colorado three times and have road-tripped all over the western states.
 I pull lots of inspiration from these trips.
 Sometimes I get to travel for photography.
 There’s nothing more exciting for me than exploring the world through my camera.

 Hikes with my pups!

-I hike a lot, and since most of my humans can’t take off on weekdays (the nice part about working weekends during wedding season) my dogs, Winter and Daisy, join me on many hikes around Boulder.
+I hike a lot, and since most of my humans can’t take off on weekdays (the nice part about working weekends during wedding season) my pals, Winter and Daisy, join me on many hikes around Boulder.
 I like to say it’s where I do my best work.
 I can think through upcoming work and consider how I can improve my business to best serve my clients.
 The very best hikes are the ones that include my husband and teenage daughters, but my dogs are often my steadfast companions.